Head Coach: Adam Elliot, email@example.com

 - Kelowna is lucky to have two major post secondary options, UBCO and Okanagan College.
-As a focused ski racer, Okanagan College is a perfect part time option.
+As a focused ski racer, Telemark is a perfect option.

 - Since OC is directly in the middle of Kelowna, access to training straight from the school is very easy.

 - Both UBCO and Okanagan College are accessible by bike virtually the entire winter from downtown Kelowna